alessandro-maccario/MusicDB/README.md

 # Music Database

 This is an experiment to improve my knowledge of MySQL by creating a Music Database from scratch.
-The *music_db.sql* contains all the code to create the database, all the tables and inserting all the rows.
+The *music_db.sql* contains all the code to create the database, all the tables and to insert all the rows.
 The database contains (WIP) the following tables:
 - Artists
 - Albums